ThinkingStudios/ObsidianUI/README.md

 ## Use inside a mod

-You can look at the [SpruceUI testmod](https://github.com/LambdAurora/SpruceUI/tree/1.20.4/src/testmod) for examples of use.
+You can look at the [fabric-testmod](https://github.com/ThinkingStudios/ObsidianUI/tree/1.21-architectury/test-fabric)/[neoforge-testmod](https://github.com/ThinkingStudios/ObsidianUI/tree/1.21-architectury/test-neoforge) for examples of use.

 ### Import inside a project